 An ICPC can disclose:

-Unlike an Enhanced DBS certificate, ICPCs do not apply statutory filtering rules in the same way.
-This means cautions or convictions that may not appear on a domestic DBS check can still appear on an ICPC.
+Unlike an Enhanced DBS certificate, an ICPC does not operate in the same way as the domestic filtering regime.
+This means convictions or cautions that may not appear on a DBS certificate can still appear on an ICPC.

 Will Spent Convictions Appear?